EgonGalvani/Ip2Proxy-Telegram-Bot/README.md

 Avaibility
 ----------
-This bot will be hosted and will be online between 01/10/2017 and 15/10/2017 at this [URL]() (To try this bot after this period please send me an email)
+This bot will be hosted and will be online between 01/10/2017 and 15/10/2017 at this [URL](https://web.telegram.org/#/im?p=@IsProxyBot).
+To try this bot after this period please send me an email.